krunal-ambaliya/krunal-ambaliya/README.md

 I'm a passionate web developer specializing in frontend development with React, and currently diving into backend technologies with MongoDB.
 I enjoy creating user-friendly and efficient web applications and am always eager to learn new technologies and improve my skills.
 <h1>🚀 Currently Working On</h2>

-<br>- Developing a property management website using Html/css and js for the frontend.
+- **Developing** a property management website using HTML/CSS and JavaScript for the frontend.
-<br>- Learning and implementing MongoDB for backend database management.
+- **Learning** and implementing MongoDB for backend database management.
-<br>- Exploring best practices in web development and staying updated with the latest trends and technologies.
+- **Exploring** best practices in web development and staying updated with the latest trends and technologies.

 <h1>🛠️ Technologies & Tools</h1>